 Danny Platform via ML algorithms selected all patients being hospitalized for neurological diseases (G60, G61, G62, G63, G64) with the specific key symptoms and symptom weight value.

-The system then creates the cohort of high-risk patients for Transthyretin amyloid polyneuropathy (TTR) to be further reviewed and examined by the neurologists.
+The system then creates a cohort of high-risk patients for Transthyretin amyloid polyneuropathy (TTR) to be further reviewed and examined by neurologists.